 I would just say, always be super careful at markets just because with the tight space that the stalls have, cross contamination could be possible.
-But all the stall holders are incredibly friendly and up on allergens that you shouldn’t have a problem!
+But all the stall holders are incredibly friendly and clued up on allergens, so you shouldn’t have a problem!

 Let me know if you get down to Broadway Market to experience the gluten free offerings it has.
 If you get great gluten free food from other market stalls there or if new stalls pop up, just drop a comment below and let me know (or on Facebook / Twitter / Instagram)!

 Thanks for reading and happy gluten free market exploring!